Kaiser-Yang/Kaiser-Yang.github.io/_posts/2024-09-27-ssh-port-forwarding.md

 **NOTE**：Using `*:8080:localhost:80` is equivalent to using `:8080:localhost:80`, from the `MAN` page of `SSH` we have those below:

-> The bind_address of “localhost” indicates that the listening port be bound for use only, while an empty address or ‘*’ indicates that the port should be available from all interfaces.
+> The bind_address of `localhost` indicates that the listening port be bound for use only, while an empty address or `*` indicates that the port should be available from all interfaces.

 ### Local Forwarding among Three Hosts